-The ACT Government has agreed to fund the Full Time Equivalent (FTE) of 905 AFP employees engaged in the provision of community policing services to the ACT for financial year 2009-2010.3 This number is a budgeted figure only, acknowledging that actual staffing levels will vary at any given time.4 This budgeted figure is used in this Agreement for information only and not as a performance measure.
+The ACT Government has agreed to fund the Full Time Equivalent (FTE) of 926 AFP employees engaged in the provision of community policing services to the ACT for financial year 2010-2011 (826 FTE plus 100 FTE (enabling)).
+(Noting that there has been an increase in enabling FTE of two since financial year 2009-2010.
+This notional increase is calculated based on the enabling funding provided as part of new initiatives for ACT Policing.)
+This number is a budgeted figure only, acknowledging that actual staffing levels will vary at any given time.
+This budgeted figure is used in this Agreement for information only and not as a performance measure.